agno-agi/mb-agent-os/README.md

 The `/agents` folder contains pre-built agents that you can use as a starting point.

-- Web Search Agent: A simple agent that can search the web.
-- Agno Assist: An Agent that can help answer questions about Agno.
+* **Agno MCP Agent**: An Agent that can help answer questions about Agno using Agno's MCP server.
+This is a great starting point for building Agents that need to MCP.

-  - Important: Make sure to load the `agno_assist` knowledge base before using this agent by running `docker exec -it mb-agent-os-agent-os-1 python -m agents.agno_knowledge_agent
-`.
-Running this script will add the Agno documentation to the knowledge base.
+* **Agno Knowledge Agent**: An Agent that loads the Agno documentation in a knowledge base and answers questions about Agno.
+Please run `docker exec -it mb-agent-os-agent-os-1 python -m agents.agno_knowledge_agent` to load the Agno documentation into the knowledge base.

-- Finance Agent: An agent that uses the YFinance API to get stock prices and financial data.
+* **Finance Agent**: An agent that uses the YFinance API to get stock prices and financial data.

-- Research Agent: An agent that can search the web for information.
+* **Research Agent**: An agent that can search the web/Exa for information.

-- Memory Manager: An agent that can manage the memory of the agents.
+* **Memory Manager**: An agent that can manage user memories.

-- YouTube Agent: An agent that can search YouTube for videos and answer questions about them.
+* **YouTube Agent**: An agent that can search YouTube for videos and answer questions about them.

+## Prebuilt Teams

 The `/teams` folder contains pre-built teams that you can use as a starting point.

-- Finance Team: A team of agents that can work together to analyze financial data.
+* **Finance Team**: A team of agents that can work together to analyze financial data.

+## Prebuilt Workflows

 The `/workflows` folder contains pre-built workflows that you can use as a starting point.

-- Research Workflow: A workflow that can research information from multiple sources simultaneously.
+* **Research Workflow**: A workflow that can research information from multiple sources simultaneously.

 ## Development Setup